 Ted Wirt, Angela Goebel Bain, Howard Clark

-The Friends of Wissatinnewag (FOW), now the Nolumbeka Project, was co-founded by Monique Fordham and Howard Clark specifically to acquire the property from landowner Peter Mackin.
+The Friends of Wissatinnewag (FOW) was co-founded by Monique Fordham and Howard Clark specifically to acquire the property from landowner Peter Mackin.
 For years it had been the site of sand and gravel removal.
 The controversy over the site began in 1964 when amateur archaeologist George Nelson observed the excavation of numerous human skeletons from the site, then witnessed them being used as fill in White Ash Swamp across the road.
 His discoveries were made public and efforts began to protect the site, but excavations weren’t stopped completely until 1999 when the Massachusetts Historical Commission ordered their cessation because of the presence of prehistoric human bone fragments.

 The FOW paid $780,000 for the 61-acre parcel, considerably less than the original asking price of 2 million dollars.
 To his credit, Mackin lowered the price to make it possible for the group to take ownership.
 Twenty acres of the property alongside the Connecticut and Falls Rivers, on the migratory path of songbirds and considered essential habitat for spawning fish and freshwater mussels, was then sold to the U.S. Fish and Wildlife Service.